 Cook about 10 minutes.

 Add can of paste - if you like thick gravy add all 6 oz. - experiment - if after adding paste you think it’s too thick add a little water.

 Add your herbs and some salt and pepper (remember you can always add more later).
+Lower heat.

-Cook uncovered another 10 minutes.
+Cook uncovered about 20 minutes.

 Taste and correct for seasoning.